alwaysdata/documentation/sites/connection-to-upstream.en.md

 Depending on the error, correct the site, the virtual environment or the script itself.

+For instance, for a Python application (such as Django), check that the version in your virtual environment matches the version declared in your site (in the admin interface).

 ## Other HTTP servers

 For sites that do not use Apache or uWSGI, check the program run in [SSH]({{< ref "remote-access/ssh" >}}).
 Especially whether it does properly listen on: